 I’m a bit baffled as to why the question would single out the first presidency and Quorum of the Twelve as the church’s only prophets, seers and revelators, since that goes against our scriptures.
 If the question is trying to validate the language in D&C 107:91–92 then use it’s precise language instead of this convolution of it.

 Like most rational individuals I believe in sustaining religious and political leaders.
 I try my best to do so.
 I “sustain” our current President of the High Priesthood (Prophet) as a prophet, a seer and a revelator; as well as the first presidency, travelling twelve and standing twelves of the stakes as prophets, seers and revelators inasmuch as they exercise those gifts of the spirit.
 I sustain my Bishop, my Sunday school teacher and my home teacher exactly the same; as prophets (or prophetesses), seers and revelators inasmuch as they exercise those spiritual gifts.
 As you can see, I likely define those titles differently than you, and have issue with how they’re passed around in the church, like they’re suits to be worn instead of gifts and skills that must be worked at, honed and consciously sought for.
 I hope that the Quorum of the Twelve are more often than not at least moderately clairvoyant and connected to the Spirit of Christ—and not just with the spirit of Brigham Young, or their own egos, but I just don’t know them well enough to judge in every case.
+Church history has many examples of when their prophesies or revelations ended up being just their egos.
 Like with all men I sometimes see a good amount of ego & error in their discourse—but why dwell on the negative?
 I also see overwhelming good.
 I could say the same about my own ego & error.
 I believe they lead the Church according to their agency.
 I certainly don’t believe in the Mormon doctrine of muted prophetic infallibility.
 (That God will never allow the “brethren” to lead the church “astray”–whatever that is supposed to mean.)

 5. Do you live the law of chastity?